Basketball, Procedural Rhetoric, and Cryonic Purgatory

 On Monday, Kevin Durant finally put to rest years of speculation by formally announcing his decision to take his talents to Silicon Valley for the 2016–17 NBA season.
 But is he—as they say at Google—doing the right thing?
 No. Unambiguously no.

-Let me be frank.
-I believe Kevin Durant to be the second greatest basketball player on the planet today.
-He is a unique player and I have nothing but admiration for his game.
-Moreover, Kevin Durant the public figure represented something special for me, and for many others on basketball’s radical left.
+Kevin Durant is a unique player and I have nothing but admiration for his game.
+Moreover, the figure of Kevin Durant and his NBA mythology represented something special for me, and for many others on basketball’s radical left.
 Kevin Durant had integrity; he stood up for the working poor of the flyover states while other supposed role models shamelessly fled their post-industrial homes in order to form super teams in tropical tax havens.

 He also represented those of us who still believe in competitive basketball, in an NBA that crowns its champions in June, not in July.
 In 2010, shortly after LeBron James’ infamous betrayal of the state of Ohio, Kevin Durant took to Twitter and issued the following statement:

 So what does this mean?
 What fate lies in store for Kevin Durant?
-In order to understand the full magnitude of Durant’s epic betrayal we shall now consider a parallel case from British politics.
+In order to understand the full magnitude of Durant’s epic betrayal it will be useful to consider a parallel case from British politics.
 On the 16th of July 2010, the same day Kevin Durant composed the above tweet, Liberal Democrat MP Nick Clegg published a pamphlet for Demos in which he outlined his plan for a liberal parliament.
 An amusing document in hindsight, Clegg pledged to radically redistribute power, restore civil liberties, repair the UK’s “broken political system,” and cultivate a green economy.
 So much for that.

 Like Durant, Clegg appeared at first to offer something fresh and invigorating.
 His proposed policies were, by their soundness and practicality, unorthodox: scrap the Trident nuclear programme; offer amnesty to illegal immigrants; freeze VAT and tuition fees.
-This was music to the ears of British voters who had endured sixteen years of New Labour, and, regrettably, the less critical among them yielded to Clegg’s charms when they should have been out voting for the Communist Party of Great Britain, or, at the very least, the Trade Unionist and Socialist Coalition.
+This was music to the ears of British voters who had endured sixteen years of New Labour, and, regrettably, the less critical among them yielded to Clegg’s charms when they should have been supporting the Communist Party of Great Britain (Marxist-Leninist).

-The results were no less painful for their predictability: instead of forming a coalition with other left-wing parties in the wake of an extremely tight election, Clegg took the path of least resistance and sought to grasp whatever power was immediately available to him by literally entering into a pact with the Devil.
+The results were no less painful for their predictability: instead of forming a coalition with other “left-wing” parties in the wake of an extremely tight election, Clegg took the path of least resistance and sought to grasp whatever power was immediately available to him by literally entering into a pact with the Devil.
 Appropriately, this Tory-Lib Dem coalition is represented visually by the blue and yellow of the Golden State Warriors.
-Yet more evidence of the global neoliberal conspiracy I am tasked with unravelling.
+Yet more evidence of the global capitalist conspiracy I have set myself the task of unravelling.

 Far from curtailing the rapacious tendencies of the Tories and realising his vision of a liberal parliament, Nick Clegg and his Lib Dem colleagues obediently delivered precisely the austerity policies they had just finished campaigning against.
-Perhaps these were the policies that he had believed in all along, for Clegg, we must not forget, studied at Cambridge and worked as a journalist for the Financial Times before his career as a politician, and is therefore as apt an example of establishment vermin as the most pestiferous Tory rat.
+Perhaps these were the policies that he had believed in all along, for Clegg, we must not forget, studied at Cambridge and worked as a journalist for the Financial Times before his career as a politician, and is therefore as apt an example of ruling class vermin as any Tory.